QuantEcon/cbc_2024/friday/arellano.md

 If the government defaults in the current period, then consumption equals current output.

-But a sovereign default has two consequences:
+Moreover,

 1. Output immediately falls from $ y $ to $ h(y) $, where $ 0 \leq h(y) \leq y $.
       - It returns to $ y $ only after the country regains access to international credit markets.
 1. The country loses access to foreign credit markets.

 +++

-### Reentering International Credit Market

 While in a state of default, the economy regains access to foreign credit in each subsequent period with probability $ \theta $.